 Can eyes bleed?

 Yes, eyes can bleed.
 The most common cause of this condition is ocular trauma.
 The bleeding could be under the conjunctiva - subconjunctival hemorrhage.
-It is very common in patients with blood pressure variations, or patients that are on different anticoagulants (blood thinner medication).
+It is common in patients with blood pressure variations, or patients on anticoagulants (blood thinner medication).

 The terms for bleeding inside the eye are hyphema or vitreous hemorrhage.
 Hyphema is when the blood is in the front of the eye - anterior chamber.
 Vitreous hemorrhage is when the blood is in the back of the eye - vitreous.
 It occurs caused by injury, high blood pressure, or certain medical conditions.